TomLany/NOAA-Weather-Grabber/readme.md

 	?>

 ## Questions?
-If you have any questions/issues, feel free to leave a comment in the issue tracker at (https://github.com/TomLany/Weather-Grabber/issues)[https://github.com/TomLany/Weather-Grabber/issues].
+If you have any questions/issues, feel free to [leave a comment in the issue tracker](https://github.com/TomLany/Weather-Grabber/issues).